-The doctor has diagnosed you as having a fracture or a soft tissue injury.
+The doctor has diagnosed you as having a fracture or a soft tissue injury of the shoulder.
 This information leaflet has been written to help you manage this injury at home.
 An appointment may also be arranged for you to see a physiotherapist.